A Michigan workers compensation lawyer helps workers injured at the workplace and in the course of their employment.

 What Injuries do not Qualify for Workers Compensation Benefits?

-For example, the following situations do not trigger workers compensation benefits.
+For example, the following situations do not trigger workers compensation benefits for Michigan workers.

 - Stress or other psychiatric disorders, unless specifically related to work.